 The effect of this input dynamic current can be analyzed using the test circuit of Figure 12.
-The C{PAR} capacitor includes the LTC2411/LTC2411-1 pin capacitance (5pF typical) plus the capacitance of the test fixture used to obtain the results shown in Figures 13 and 14.
-A careful implementation can bring the total input capacitance (C{IN} + C{PAR}) closer to 5pF thus achieving better performance than the one predicted by Figures 13 and 14.
-The effect of the input dynamic current is almost the same for the LTC2411 with F0 = GND are plotted out as a typical case.
+The CPAR capacitor includes the LTC2414/LTC2418 pin capacitance (5pF typical) plus the capacitance of the test fixture used to obtain the results shown in Figures 13 and 14.
+A careful implementation can bring the total input capacitance (CIN + CPAR) closer to 5pF thus achieving better performance than the one predicted by Figures 13 and 14.
 For simplicity, two distinct situations can be considered.

-For relatively small values of input capacitance ($C{IN} < 0.01\mu$ F), the voltage on the sampling capacitor settles almost completely and relatively large values for the source impedance result in only small errors.
-Such values for C{IN} will deteriorate the converter offset and gain performance without significant benefits of signal filtering and the user is advised to avoid them.
-Nevertheless, when small values of C{IN} are unavoidably present as parasitics of input multiplexers, wires, connectors or sensors, the LTC2411/LTC2411-1 can maintain their exceptional accuracy while operating with relative large values of source resistance as shown in Figures 13 and 14.
+For relatively small values of input capacitance ( $C{IN} < 0.01 \mu F$ ), the voltage on the sampling capacitor settles almost completely and relatively large values for the source impedance result in only small errors.
+Such values for CIN will deteriorate the converter offset and gain performance without significant benefits of signal filtering and the user is advised to avoid them.
+Nevertheless, when small values of CIN are unavoidably present as parasitics of input multiplexers, wires, connectors or sensors, the LTC2414/LTC2418 can maintain its exceptional accuracy while operating with relative large values of source resistance as shown in Figures 13 and 14.
 These measured results may be slightly different from the first order approximation suggested earlier because they include the effect of the actual second order input network together with the nonlinear settling process of the input amplifiers.
-For small C{IN} values, the settling on IN+ and IN- occurs almost independently and there is little benefit in trying to match the source impedance for the two pins.
+For small CIN values, the settling on IN+ and IN- occurs almost independently and there is little benefit in trying to match the source impedance for the two pins.